n3r4zzurr0/video-frames/README.md

 	Default value: *empty*

-	The URL (self, remote, or blob) of the source video from which the frames are to be extracted.
+	The URL (self, remote [an [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header must be present in case of a remote URL], or blob) of the source video from which the frames are to be extracted.
 Since the [`video`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) element is used in the extraction process, the allowed formats are the ones that are playable in it.
 You can search for the supported formats on [caniuse.com/?search=video%20format](https://caniuse.com/?search=video%20format)

 *	####  `width`